LabCorp sees low-volume growth, narrows FY view

-Laboratory Corporation of America Holdings' (LH.N) quarterly profit matched analysts' expectations but the No. 2 U.S. lab-testing company narrowed its full-year profit forecast range as it continues to face a low-volume growth environment.
+July 19 Laboratory Corporation of America Holdings' quarterly profit matched analysts' expectations but the No. 2 U.S. lab-testing company narrowed its full-year profit forecast range as it continues to face a low-volume growth environment.

 The company said it expects a profit excluding amortization between $6.80 and $7.00 per share for the full year, compared with the $6.75 to $7.05 per share it forecast in April.